mtekk/Breadcrumb-NavXT-bbPress-Extensions/readme.txt

 * English - default -

-Don't see your language on the list?
-Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").

 == Installation ==
 Install via the built in WordPress plugin installer.
 Then activate the plugin, that's it!